Sarge Ferris

-Fred Bernard "Sarge" Ferris (December 1, 1928 – March 12, 1989) was an American professional poker player.
-In 1978, Ferris was considered among the top 12 poker players in the world at that time, as ranked by Poker Magazine.
+Fred Bernard "Sarge" Ferris (December 1, 1928 – March 12, 1989) was an American poker player.

 In the 1980 World Series of Poker, Ferris won a World Series of Poker bracelet in deuce-to-seven draw, winning $150,000.
 He defeated some of the best professional poker players of that time to win the tournament, including two-time world champion Doyle Brunson, who finished the tournament in second place, and 1978 WSOP Main Event champion Bobby Baldwin, who finished third.

-He won a tournament at the 1983 Super Bowl of Poker, organized by Amarillo Slim.
+He won a No Limit 2–7 Lowball tournament at the 1983 Super Bowl of Poker, organized by Amarillo Slim.
 Ferris was mainly a cash game player, but also had tournament winnings exceeding $240,000.

 On April 22, 1983, Ferris gained notoriety as the Internal Revenue Service seized $46,000 during a high-stakes game at the Horseshoe Casino.

 Ferris died in March 1989, and was posthumously inducted into the Poker Hall of Fame in December of that year.